Optimizing Black-box Metrics with Iterative Example Weighting: Related Work

-Among recent black-box metric learning works, the closest to ours is \citeauthor{jiang2020optimizing}~\citeyearpar{jiang2020optimizing}, who learn a weighted combination of surrogate losses to approximate the metric on a validation set.
-Like us, they probe the metric at multiple classifiers.
-However, the number of probing classifiers they require grows \textit{polynomially} with the precision with which they need to estimate the loss coefficients, whereas we only require a \textit{constant} number of them.
-Moreover, in each iteration, they train a new model, whereas we post-shift a pre-trained model.
-Other related works include~\citet{zhao2019metric}, \citet{ren2018learning}, and~\citet{huang2019addressing}, who learn a (weighted) loss to approximate the metric, but do so using computationally expensive procedures (e.g.\ meta-gradient descent or RL) that often require retraining the model from scratch, and come with limited theoretical analysis.
+\textbf{Methods for black-box metrics.} Among recent black-box metric learning works, the closest to ours is \citeauthor{jiang2020optimizing}~\citeyearpar{jiang2020optimizing}, who learn a weighted combination of surrogate losses to approximate the metric on a validation set.
+Like us, they probe the metric at multiple classifiers, but their approach has several drawbacks on both practical and theoretical fronts.
+Firstly, \citet{jiang2020optimizing} require retraining the model in each iteration, which can be time-intensive, whereas we only post-shift a pre-trained model.
+Secondly, the procedure they prescribe for eliciting gradients requires perturbing the model parameters multiple times, which can be very expensive for large deep networks, whereas we only require perturbing the predictions from the model.
+Moreover, the number of perturbations they need grows \textit{polynomially} with the precision with which they need to estimate the loss coefficients, whereas we only require a \textit{constant} number of them.
+Lastly, their approach does not come with strong statistical guarantees, whereas ours does.
+Besides these benefits over~\cite{jiang2020optimizing}, we will also see in Section~\ref{sec:experiments} that our method yields better accuracies.
+Other related black-box learning methods include~\citet{zhao2019metric}, \citet{ren2018learning}, and~\citet{huang2019addressing}, who learn a (weighted) loss to approximate the metric, but do so using computationally expensive procedures (e.g.\ meta-gradient descent or RL) that often require retraining the model from scratch, and come with limited theoretical analysis.